stevenrskelton/stevenrskelton.github.io/_posts/2022-09-10-hsts-custom-domains-in-github.md

 ### Verify Your Domain

-If you don't verify, ie: prove ownership of of your domain, then there are cases where other users can pretend that they own it and use it for their pages.
+If you don't verify, ie: prove ownership of your domain, then there are cases where other users can pretend that they own it and use it for their pages.
 Should your GitHub Pages every get disabled the next person to request _your domain_ for their GitHub Page will get it!
 This is caused by the limitation that DNS isn't part of HTTP, it is completely separate.